 To juice or not to juice?
 In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 So, it makes sense that a drastic calorie reduction will result in weight loss, right?
-Well, sort of.
+Well, sort of…

 A juicing detox diet involves a temporary reduction in calorie intake, which usually results in an immediate and drastic loss of weight.
-A 2017 case study found that most people will lose an average of two pounds after a three day juice detox.
-However, as with most fasting-based diets, this weight loss is almost always temporary.
+The average calorie intake on a juicing diet is between 600-1000 calories per day.

 One of the most extreme juicing health myths is that it has the power to prevent or even cure cancer.
 Many people claim that the antioxidants in juices can help to fight cancerous cells.

 The Reality is that there is no evidence to suggest that juice can cure cancer.
 While antioxidants are great for the body’s overall health, they are simply part of a healthy diet.
 In fact, it’s usually best to get them from whole fruits rather than from juice.

 For some cancer patients, eating whole fruits and vegetables becomes difficult.
 They can have trouble swallowing and digesting whole fruits.
-Juicing is a helpful way to ensure these patients are still getting the nutrients they need.
+In those cases, juicing is a helpful way to ensure these patients are still getting the nutrients they need.

 Many fans of the juice diet hope their juice will act as a liquid skin elixir.
 There are hundreds of recipes for juice that will give you glowing youthful, perfect skin.
 But do these recipes actually work?

 Drinking juice regularly will help provide the skin with more nutrients.
 However, if you are replacing solid fruits and vegetables with juice, you won’t notice any difference.
 If you are already eating the recommended amount of fruit and vegetables in your diet, you are already giving your skin all of the possible benefits from these nutrients anyway.

-If you already suffer from low energy and you hoped juicing might help you, instead make sure you are eating enough fruit and vegetables in your diet.
+If you already suffer from low energy and you hoped juicing might help you, instead try to make sure you are eating enough fruit and vegetables in your diet.

 Many people are attracted to the idea of cleansing and detoxifying the body.
-We live in an age of air pollution, processed foods and chemical overload – it’s unsurprising that many feel the need for a cleanse.
+We live in an age of air pollution, processed foods, and chemical overload – it’s unsurprising that many feel the need for a cleanse.

 There is no proof that a juice diet helps or speeds up this natural process.
 So, the idea that a juice cleanse after a weekend full of alcohol and fatty foods will somehow reverse the effects of what you’ve already eaten is a fiction.

 While most myths of juicing are about juice’s myriad of superpowers, some myths are more negative.
 Because there are so many ill-founded claims out there, some people assume that juicing is a complete hoax.
 You’ve probably heard a few people claiming that there aren’t any proven benefits of juicing.

 Freshly pressed juice is one of the healthiest things you can drink.
-Most beverages have loads of added sugars and preservatives.
+Most processed beverages have loads of added sugars and preservatives.
 Fresh juice only contains natural ingredients, making it an excellent alternative to water.
 It contains vitamins, and minerals, and can help to supplement your diet, It is great beverage!
 It’s is however important to remember that juice does contain fructose, which can lead to a blood sugar spike for those with Type 2 Diabetes.